ermuller/rancid-stuff/README.md

 it uses - it's editable, readable, and restorable, but not copy-n-pasteable.
 Production tested on LX-40xx 6.2.1

+# Deprecated stuff
+These bits are no longer maintained, and either supplanted by official support, or it's been so long since I've used/tested them that I can't give any sort of confident suggestion that they should work.

 ## Aerohive Rancid
 *Note* - this is old and you probably don't want to use it - I no longer have access to any Aerohive environment for further development or testing.